Skip to main content

 }

-Here we are creating an observer first, then connect to the socket server running on port 3000 (or whatever port we have specified for the API).
-If data is emitted from the socket server (which happens on the first load as well as when someone adds a new product), an observable is created.
-This is what gets passed on to the component and then to the template which still utilises the async pipe - the rest of the code does not change.
+We create an observer, connect to the socket server on port 3000, and listen for emitted data (which fires on first load and whenever someone adds a new product).
+That data flows into an observable, which gets passed to the component and then to the template.
+The template still uses the async pipe.
+The rest of the code stays the same.

 Conclusion